 Dementia describes a collection of symptoms caused by disorders affecting the brain.

-Chronic Traumatic Encephalopathy (CTE) is a type of dementia where many repeated head injuries can affect someone’s brain function over time, enough to interfere with the person’s normal or working life.
+Chronic traumatic encephalopathy (CTE) is a type of dementia where many repeated head injuries can affect someone’s brain function over time, enough to interfere with the person’s normal or working life.
+Repeated head injuries can take the form of concussion, or even smaller head knocks without symptoms, which are called subconcussion.

 - CTE has a wide range of symptoms that can affect thinking, mood and behaviour.